 It shall be lawful for either House to direct the Attorney General to prosecute before the Supreme Court any such person guilty of any other contempt against the House which is punishable by law.

 [16.
-Deleted by 1 & 2 Edw.
-VII.
-No. 14 s.
+Deleted: 1 & 2 Edw.
+VII No. 14 s.
 3(2).]

 17. Short title